 - There is a 7-day waiting period for which no benefits are paid.
 Benefits begin on the eighth consecutive day of disability (WCL §208).

-- A "day of disability" is one on which the employee was prevented from performing work because of disability and for which he/she has not received regular wages or remuneration.
-The employee is ineligible for disability benefits if he/she performs any type of work for which he/she received wages or profit, even if performed at home.
+- A "day of disability" is one on which the employee was prevented from performing work because of disability and for which they have not received regular wages or remuneration.
+The employee is ineligible for disability benefits if performing any type of work for which wages or profit were received, even if performed at home.

 becomes disabled while unemployed:

 - If employee has been unemployed for less than four weeks:

 - Disability insurance benefits are provided by last employer's disability insurance carrier.